-While there’s definitely no shortage of places to choose from in Lincoln City for tasty fish and chips, we can’t include all of our favorites.
-But we can say we love J’s Fish And Chips the best.
-You can visit J’s Fish And Chips at 1800 SE Highway 101 in Lincoln City Oregon.
+While there’s definitely no shortage of places to choose from for tasty fish and chips, we can’t include all of our favorites.
+But we can say J’s Fish And Chips is a popular spot with locals.
+You can visit J’s Fish And Chips at 1800 SE Highway 101.

-This little red and white storefront has been a fixture in Lincoln City since it first opened in 1949.
+This little red and white storefront has been a fixture in town since it first opened in 1949.
 One of the last open-to-the-sidewalk brick-and-mortar businesses in Oregon, Barnacle Bill’s has a reputation for quality fresh and alder-smoked seafood that keeps fans coming back for more.
-(Read more here)

 The Bay House at Salishan

-If you’re looking for fine dining in Lincoln City, the Bay House at Salishan is a must.
+If you’re looking for fine dining, the Bay House at Salishan is a must.
 Since 1978, The Bay House has been much more than just a fine restaurant.
 Great food, and great service, and a relaxing atmosphere will all be found here.
 Dinner hours start at 5:30 pm from Wednesday through Sunday.

 You can make reservations by calling 541-996-3222.